-1 Option-based awards represents the value of in-the-money options that vested during fiscal 2016 based on the share price on the vesting date.
+1 Option-based awards represents the value of in-the-money options that vested during fiscal 2018 based on the share price on the vesting date.
+No options were in-the-money on their vesting date or at December 31, 2018.
+No RSUs vested in 2018.